-- If you keep the baby, you'll most likely live in poverty.
+- Many teen mothers battle poverty throughout their life.
 Two-thirds of families begun by young, unmarried mothers are poor. - You'll probably drop out of school.
 Fewer than four in ten girls who become pregnant before graduating ever go on to earn a high school diploma.
-Less than two percent make it to college. - If you ever do marry, it probably won't last.
+Less than two percent make it to college. - Most relationships involving underage pregnancy don't end in happy marriages.
 Seven out of ten marriages fail among women who have had a baby while still in their teens. - You'll have to decide whether to have an abortion.
 No matter what you choose, you can't imagine how hard that decision will be.
-Thirty percent of teen pregnancies do end with abortions.
+Thirty percent of teen pregnancies end with abortions.